Zircon: Occurrence

 Zircon is a common accessory to trace mineral constituent of all kinds of igneous rocks, but particularly granite and felsic igneous rocks.
 Due to its hardness, durability and chemical inertness, zircon persists in sedimentary deposits and is a common constituent of most sands.
 Zircon can occasionally be found as a trace mineral in ultrapotassic igneous rocks such as kimberlites, carbonatites, and lamprophyre, owing to the unusual magma genesis of these rocks.

-Zircon forms economic concentrations within heavy mineral sands ore deposits, within certain pegmatites, and within some rare alkaline volcanic rocks, for example the Toongi Trachyte, Dubbo, New South Wales Australia in association with the zirconium-hafnium minerals eudialyte and armstrongite.
+Zircon forms economic concentrations within heavy mineral sands ore deposits, within certain pegmatites, and within some rare alkaline volcanic rocks (for example the Toongi Trachyte in Dubbo, Australia) in association with the zirconium-hafnium minerals eudialyte and armstrongite.

 Australia leads the world in zircon mining, producing 37% of the world total and accounting for 40% of world EDR (economic demonstrated resources) for the mineral.
 South Africa is Africa's main producer, with 30% of world production, second after Australia.

 Radiometric dating

 Zircon has played an important role during the evolution of radiometric dating.
 Zircons contain trace amounts of uranium and thorium (from 10 ppm up to 1 wt%) and can be dated using several modern analytical techniques.
-Because zircons can survive geologic processes like erosion, transport, even high-grade metamorphism, they contain a rich and varied record of geological processes.
-Currently, zircons are typically dated by uranium-lead (U-Pb), fission-track, cathodoluminescence, and U+Th/He techniques.
-For instance, imaging the cathodoluminescence emission from fast electrons can be used as a prescreening tool for high-resolution secondary-ion-mass spectrometry (SIMS) to image the zonation pattern and identify regions of interest for isotope analysis.
+Because zircons can survive geologic processes like erosion, transport, and even high-grade metamorphism, they contain a rich and varied record of geological processes.
+Currently, zircons are typically dated by uranium–lead (U–Pb), fission-track, and U+Th/He techniques.
+Imaging the cathodoluminescence emission from fast electrons can be used as a prescreening tool for high-resolution secondary-ion mass spectrometry (SIMS) to image the zonation pattern and identify regions of interest for isotope analysis.
 This is done using an integrated cathodoluminescence and scanning electron microscope.
 Zircons in sedimentary rock can identify the sediment source.

-Zircons from Jack Hills in the Narryer Gneiss Terrane, Yilgarn Craton, Western Australia, have yielded U-Pb ages up to 4.404 billion years, interpreted to be the age of crystallization, making them the oldest minerals so far dated on Earth.
-In addition, the oxygen isotopic compositions of some of these zircons have been interpreted to indicate that more than 4.4 billion years ago there was already water on the surface of the Earth.
+Zircons from Jack Hills in the Narryer Gneiss terrane, Yilgarn craton, Western Australia, have yielded U–Pb ages up to 4.404 billion years, interpreted to be the age of crystallization, making them the oldest minerals so far dated on Earth.
+In addition, the oxygen isotopic compositions of some of these zircons have been interpreted to indicate that more than 4.3 billion years ago there was already liquid water on the surface of the Earth.
 This interpretation is supported by additional trace element data, but is also the subject of debate.
 In 2015, "remains of biotic life" were found in 4.1-billion-year-old rocks in the Jack Hills of Western Australia.
 According to one of the researchers, "If life arose relatively quickly on Earth ... then it could be common in the universe."